jmontp/rtplot/README.md

 * 'line_style' - Defines wheter or not a trace is dashed or not.
     * '-' - represents dashed line
     * "" - emptry string (or any other string) represents a normal line
+* 'line_width' - Defines how thick the plot lines are.
+Expects an integer
 * 'title' - Sets the title to the plot
 * 'ylabel' - Sets the y label of the plot
 * 'xlabel' - Sets the x label of the plot